gvwilson/thirdbit/fiction/santas/index.md

 "Fancy words like that,
 maybe you ought to think about becoming a writer."

-"Maybe," Finner mumbled.<sup>They'd had to write stories and poems in school.
+"Maybe," Finner mumbled.<span class="sidenote">They'd had to write stories and poems in school.
-On the whole, they preferred geography.</sup>
+On the whole, they preferred geography.</span>

 *THUMP!* They jumped as something heavy hit the floor in the room overhead.
 "What was that?"